Two calves lying down.

 RESEARCH PROJECT

-Socially sustainable calf performance for better animal welfare – how does technology contribute?
+Socially sustainable calf management for better animal welfare – how does technology contribute?

 Updated: June 2025